Mailbag

 These are such great questions because they help me, as a Southern Baptist, think about the way we do things and how those practices might be perceived by visitors or new members.

 Communion/Lord’s Supper: Every Southern Baptist church is autonomous, so each church has its own policy or practice about how often the Lord’s Supper is observed.
-There are probably some SBC churches out there who hold the Lord’s Supper every week and others who hold it only once or twice a year, although I don’t personally know of any who hold it that frequently or infrequently.
+There are some SBC churches who hold the Lord’s Supper every week and probably others who hold it only once or twice a year, although I don’t personally know of any who hold it that infrequently.

 In my experience, most Southern Baptist churches observe the Lord’s Supper several times a year, usually on a schedule like the first Sunday of the month, once a quarter, or every “fifth Sunday” (in months that have five Sundays).
 In addition to these scheduled observances, many churches also observe the Lord’s Supper at their Christmas Eve, Good Friday, or Easter service.

 Women’s Ministry: I understand your disappointment in the lack of women’s ministry at the church.
 I would be somewhat disappointed too.
 There could be a variety of reasons for this.
 Maybe they had a women’s ministry that veered off into error or personality conflicts, so the pastor put it on hiatus for a while.
 Maybe no one stepped up to volunteer to lead it.
 Or, maybe the pastor wants everyone’s focus to be on the worship service and Sunday School with no distractions.
 But even if there isn’t a formal women’s ministry, you can still invite women over to your home, go out for coffee or dinner together, or study God’s word and pray together with a few others.
-I found this 9 Marks article Ministry to Women When There’s No “Women’s Ministry” really helpful.
+I found this article – Ministry to Women When There’s No “Women’s Ministry” – really helpful.

 Asking Questions: I would encourage you and your husband to set up an appointment with the pastor and ask away!
 It is certainly not unsubmissive to sit in his office and politely say, “We’re new here and we were just wondering about…” Most pastors I know would love for potential members to do this.
 (In fact at my church, once a month my pastor holds a sort of “orientation”/Q&A class for potential members during the Sunday School hour.)
 You need to know where he and the church stand on various doctrinal issues and practices so you won’t be unpleasantly surprised after you’re already members.
 This is especially important if you’re new to being a Southern Baptist as well as being new to the church.
 If the pastor in any way discourages you from asking genuine, courteous questions or sees your questions as a threat to his authority, that’s a red flag telling you that you should not join this church.